mikechang-engr/software-packet-distributor/README.md

 [![License](https://img.shields.io/badge/license-BSD--3--Clause-blue.svg)](LICENSE)

+The Software Packet Distributor (SPD) is a software‑only, flow‑aware Ethernet packet distribution framework built on DPDK, designed for embedded multicore systems.
+Its goal is to overcome static RSS’s weaknesses—especially load imbalance caused by elephant flows—by dynamically reshaping flow‑to‑core assignments using a Greedy Reshaper.

 High-performance **DPDK**-based packet distributor featuring a compact **FAT** tag cache (8-byte entry; 56+3+5 packing) with **RETA** fallback, **XXH32/XXH64** flow signatures, and an optional **Greedy Reshaper** that incrementally remaps RETA